-Plant breeding helps us to produce more with less, increasing the efficiency of production and reducing pressure on the environment.
+Plant breeding helps us to produce more with less, improving resource-use efficiency and reducing pressure on the environment.

 An increased understanding of plant biology and plant genes has enabled plant breeders to more precisely develop useful characteristics such as disease resistance or drought tolerance.
 These achievements are the foundation for the continuous development of new plant varieties better adapted to meet the global challenges we are facing.

 The planet is changing and plants have to adapt too if we are to provide enough food to feed future generations.
 Plant breeding is the essential platform for sustainable agriculture.
 Innovation is the key to food security.
 Through innovation we can adapt to climate change whilst improving crop yields, food quality and food safety, benefiting everyone in the food chain, from farmers to consumers.